EconomyLens.com

 Related

 The impact is being felt further afield.
-Disruptions to Gulf airports and airspace, along with higher airfares due to the jump in fuel prices, have led to Europeans traveling to Southeast Asian destinations.
+Disruptions to Gulf airports and airspace, along with higher airfares due to the jump in fuel prices, have also led to Europeans traveling to Southeast Asian destinations.
 According to Thailand’s tourism ministry, the country suffered a sharp drop in the number of Europeans arriving in April — down 29 percent among Germans and 44 percent for Italians.
 Germany’s TUI, the world’s largest tour operator, cut its profit outlook last month and withdrew its revenue guidance as it warned of “consumer caution” driven by the Middle East war.

 But caution doesn’t mean abstinence.
 “It doesn’t appear that holidaymakers are abandoning their vacation plans completely,” said Aarin Chiekrie, an analyst at stock brokerage Hargreaves Lansdown.
 Recent data suggests consumers are leaving it until later to book, he noted.
 “While that’s not ideal, it’s better than complete demand destruction,” Chiekrie said.
 According to estimates by the World Travel and Tourism Council, a trade body for tourism industry firms, the sector should still expand at a faster rate than the global economy this year: by 3.2 percent compared to 2.4 percent.